mfncooper/paracon/README.md

   [limitations of the TUI library](https://github.com/urwid/urwid?tab=readme-ov-file#windows-support-notes) on which Paracon is built, Paracon on Windows requires Windows 10 or later.

+- When used with LinBPQ, Paracon requires LinBPQ 6.0.24.73 or later.

 ## Installation

 **Important**: This application requires Python 3.7 or later.